ELF Studio Ultimate Blending Brush and Contouring Brush

 I’ve got quite a few of the ELF Studio Makeup Brushes and I really do rate them, with their Studio Powder Brush and their Studio Small Stipple Brushes being brushes I use very regularly.
 I have to be honest, I’ve not tried any of the newer ELF brushes after they shut their UK website down a couple of years ago but now they’re back with another UK website I definitely need to try more of their brushes as they have so many new styles.
 Two of their newer brushes are the ELF Studio Ultimate Blending Brush and Contouring Brush; both of which I was kindly gifted by ELF for being part of their #elfbeautysquad which they invited me to join so I couldn’t wait to try them.

-I’d love to know if you’ve tried any of the ELF Studio Makeup Brushes before, and if you have any favourites?
+I’d love to know if you’ve tried the ELF Studio Ultimate Blending Brush before, and if you have any favourites?

 All products featured on Gemma Etc. are PR samples or gifted items, unless otherwise indicated.
 This post may contain affiliate links.
 If you wish to find out more, please see my Disclaimer within my navigation bar.